Sparsity of Quadratically Regularized Optimal Transport: Scalar Case: Introduction

 where $\Pi(\mu_0, \mu_1)$ denotes the set of couplings (or transport plans) of $\mu_0,\mu_1$.
 Given a regularization parameter $\eps>0$, we study the quadratically regularized transport problem where couplings are penalized by the squared $L^{2}$-norm of their density,

 The basic idea of regularized optimal transport is to approximate the linear problem~\eqref{otIntro} by a strictly convex one.
 Since the influential work of \cite{Cuturi.13} proposing entropic regularization to enable Sinkhorn's algorithm, applications of optimal transport have exploded in machine learning, statistics, image processing, and other domains where distributions or data sets need to be compared (see, e.g., \cite{PeyreCuturi.19}).
-Regularization has several purposes in this context: facilitating computation as in \cite{Cuturi.13}, improving sampling complexity~\cite{genevay2019sample,MenaWeed.19}, obtaining stable couplings~\cite{BayraktarEcksteinZhang.22, GhosalNutzBernton.21b}, etc. Two regularizations are primarily used; entropic regularization penalizes couplings by the Kullback--Leibler divergence while quadratic regularization penalizes by the $L^{2}$-norm of the density.
+Regularization has several purposes in this context: facilitating computation as in \cite{Cuturi.13}, improving sample complexity~\cite{genevay2019sample,MenaWeed.19}, obtaining stable couplings~\cite{BayraktarEcksteinZhang.22, GhosalNutzBernton.21b}, etc. Two regularizations are primarily used; entropic regularization penalizes couplings by the Kullback--Leibler divergence while quadratic regularization penalizes by the $L^{2}$-norm of the density.
 Entropic regularization (EOT) is the most frequent choice and has the strongest smoothness properties (e.g., \cite{Nutz.20, PeyreCuturi.19}).
 This smoothness is linked to the full support property: the support of the optimal coupling equals the one of the product $\mu_{0}\otimes\mu_{1}$ for any value of the regularization parameter, even though the unregularized optimal transport is concentrated on a graph.
 This can be undesirable (``overspreading'') depending on the application---it may correspond to blurrier images in an image processing task as shown in~\cite{blondel18quadratic} or bias in a manifold learning task as in \cite{ZhangMordantMatsumotoSchiebinger.23}.
 By contrast, quadratic regularization (QOT) is empirically known to give rise to couplings with \emph{sparse support} for small $\eps$, and can therefore be useful in such situations.
 While EOT has been studied in hundreds of works in the last few years, QOT is traditionally considered less analytically tractable and theoretical results are scarce.
+However, recent and ongoing works show that QOT is much more attractive than expected, including parametric sample complexity~\cite{GonzalezSanzDelBarrioNutz.25} and exponentially fast convergence of several algorithms for its numerical solution~\cite{GonzalezSanzNutzRiveros.25,GonzalezSanzNutzRiveros.26}.

 Focusing on the scalar case $d=1$ and continuous (cf.\ \cref{as:main}) marginals $\mu_0,\mu_1$, the present work is the first to describe the sparsity of the optimal coupling $\pi_{\eps}$ for~\eqref{qotIntro}.
 More generally, we provide a fairly complete quantitative picture of QOT for small regularization parameter~$\eps$.
 Our main result shows that the support $\cS_{\eps}$ of the optimal coupling $\pi_{\eps}$ shrinks at rate $\eps^{\frac13}$.
 More precisely, this holds uniformly for all sections of the support: there is $C>0$ such that for small $\eps$,